 Some tour operators have a clear outline for tour guides to follow.
-They will provide scripts and a binder full of key information as tour guide training material.
+They will provide scripts and a binder full of key information as part of their tour guide training.
 Other tour operators are more flexible and trust their tour guides to run with it.

 Either way, you should know your stuff.
 That’s rule #1.
 Before you even start guiding, it’s best to research as much as you can about a destination.
 While scripts come in handy when introducing a new site, guests will likely throw random questions at you left and right.

 And if you’re able to swing back answers instantly, they’ll undoubtedly be impressed.
-It’s one of the top qualities of a tour guide and the most common review you’ll see on TripAdvisor.
+It’s one of the top 10 characteristics of a great tour guide and the most common review you’ll see on Tripadvisor.
 “Eric was the best guide!
 He was so knowledgeable about the history of Paris.
 He could answer all of our questions (and there were many).”